-The program is taught in block mode during one week before the start of each semester at the RMIT City campus, with online support and weekly online tutorials.
+The course is taught in block mode during one week before the start of each semester at the RMIT City campus, with online support and weekly online tutorials.
 All lectures and materials are provided online.

 In some courses there may be need for practical demonstration and use of instruments to measure workplace hazards, as incorporated into the teaching week.
 RMIT has a purpose-built OHS laboratory containing the latest measurement equipment.

 RMIT is committed to providing you with an education that strongly links formal learning with professional or vocational practice.